 Intervention Programmes

 Teaching is focused, rigorous and thorough, to ensure that learning is sufficiently embedded and sustainable over time.
 Long-term gaps in learning are prevented through speedy teacher intervention.
-More time is spent
+More time is spent on teaching topics to allow for the development of depth and sufficient practice to embed learning.
+Carefully crafted lesson design provides a scaffolded, conceptual journey through the mathematics, engaging pupils in reasoning and the development of mathematical thinking.
+The timetable has been adjusted so that ‘same day intervention’ is possible.

 At times, children may need specific 1:1 support in order to ‘keep up’ with the rest of the class.
 The following intervention programmes are used, when appropriate, to help children who are currently performing below age – related expectations: